bartaxyz/GitPT/README.md

 ## Features

 - Generate commit messages with AI based on your code changes
+- Create pull requests with AI-generated titles and descriptions
 - Compatible with all regular git commit options (you can treat it as an alias)
 - Edit suggested messages before committing
 - Works with various AI models via OpenRouter